 The Dutch study was carried out during a music festival, a high-energy, loud, and celebratory environment.
 The subjects went from that environment into partial sensory deprivation, and the strong contrast between the mood in the crowd, and the mood that appears with sensory deprivation could have contributed to the results from the “fake” helmet.

 The God Helmet isn’t a placebo device, and it doesn’t work through suggestion or suggestibility.
 It’s a real neural stimulation technology.
-The best way to see the effects a brain technology has is to use EEG or another brain imaging method to observe it’s effects directly.
-Maij (et al.) used nothing but a ‘fake’ or ‘pretend’ helmet, and got results similar to Persinger’s control subjects, but which fell far short of his results with actual subjects.
+The best way to see the effects a brain technology has is to use EEG or another brain imaging method to observe it’s effects directly, which was not done in the Dutch experiment.

 Todd Murphy Laurentian University Neuroscience Research Group